bwlodarczykjj/movies-search/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and MovieDB API (https://developers.themoviedb.org/3git)
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and MovieDB API (https://developers.themoviedb.org/3git).

+Ps.
+I apologize for "dupa" commit, but you know, there is no development process without it :D

 ## Available Scripts